testit-tms/adapters-java/testit-adapter-jbehave/Readme.md

 If you want to enable debug mode then see [How to enable debug logging?](https://github.com/testit-tms/adapters-java/tree/main/testit-java-commons)

-### Tags
+### Meta

 Use tags to specify information about autotest.

 Description of tags:
 - `WorkItemIds` - linking an autotest to a test case.
-- `DisplayName` - name of the autotest in Test IT.
+- `DisplayName` - name of the autotest in TMS.
-- `ExternalId` - ID of the autotest within the project in Test IT.
+- `ExternalId` - ID of the autotest within the project in TMS.
 - `Title` - title in the autotest card.
 - `Description` - description in the autotest card.
 - `Labels` - tags in the autotest card.